There are so many questions on the topic of how leverage affects losses in forex, crypto, and stocks.

 A drop of 15 points or 15 pips with a $400 position is nothing compared to a 15 pips loss with a $30.000 trade.

-Keep this in mind when you are trading and always choose a good margin ratio for a micro account.
+Keep this in mind when you are trading and always choose a good leverage ratio for a micro account.

-What happens if you lose money on crypto leverage?
+What happens if you lose money in the crypto markets?

 When you lose money in crypto trading the loss is directly proportional to your full position size and the bigger the position is the bigger the drawback becomes.